As a start up entrepreneur, are you ever bothered about the costly online business mistakes that can ruin your chances of success as a business?

 When this is done, set your standards.
 It doesn’t matter if you’re just starting out or not.
 Don’t lower your standards for anyone.

-The moment you start lowering your standards for some people, they will expect more of such.
+The moment you start lowering your standards for some people, they will expect more of that from you.

-You’ll notice this a lot if you bring down your prices for some people either because of your relationship or urgent need for money.
+You’ll notice this a lot if you bring down your prices for some people either because of your relationship with them or some urgent need for money.

 These clients will go ahead to tell their friends about the cheap stuff they got from you and how they can also get it cheaply.

 This gets the circle continuing.
-This isn’t what you want.
+But, this isn’t what you want.

 One of the excuse most freelancers give is that they are still small so they don’t need any serious customer service.

 They believe customer service is for bigger businesses.
 So, for this reason they can operate without a reachable mobile line, ignore checking their mails or refuse to give their clients the necessary courtesy.
 This is a costly business mistake you want to avoid.